 Importantly for you as a stockholder, we'll be able to intensify our focus on our strategic priorities.
-We'll also have a simplified business structure, a capital structure tailored to our needs and a clearly delineated investment profile.
+We'll also have a simplified business structure, our own optimal capital structure and a clearly delineated investment profile.
 Our standalone stock listing will create an independent equity currency we can use to structure employee incentive compensation arrangements that are more directly tied to our performance, enhance our ability to recruit talent globally and accomplish accretive acquisitions.
 We intend to continue to drive profitable growth in our business, capitalizing on substantial market opportunities in our large and fragmented industry, and to be an innovation leader.
 We expect to list GXO's common stock on the New York Stock Exchange under the symbol "GXO" when the separation is complete.